 Religious studies engages a variety of professional disciplines and provides important preparation for thinking, communicating and functioning professionally in a complex, multi-dimensional world.

-Religious studies sponsors workshops and other career exploration vehicles, often in collaboration with Career Services, to aid students in articulating the value of religious studies for their career preparation.
+Religious studies sponsors workshops and other career exploration vehicles, often in collaboration with SuccessWorks at the College of Letters & Science, to aid students in articulating the value of religious studies for their career preparation.
 Student-developed capstone projects in religious studies often make specific connections to experiential learning and career preparation in a range of fields.
-Talk with Dr. Norman about possibilities for combining internships and other forms of pre-professional training with the major and certificate.
+Talk with Dr. Norman about possibilities for combining internships and other forms of preprofessional training with the major and certificate.